Skip to main content

 Older dogs can struggle on backpacking adventures, too, even if they used to breeze through your favorite route.
 If they have conditions like arthritis, older dogs may wind up hurting more than having fun.
 And, just like people, dogs’ immune systems can start to falter with age, making them more susceptible to pathogens they could encounter on the trail.

 Finally, your dog has to be physically fit for the trails you want to tackle.
 Start by building his stamina for the distance you plan on hiking.
 Then, you can choose easier paths in your area of choice and work your way up to the biggest challenge.
-Just keep an eye out for these surefire signs that your dog needs a break:
+Be sure to connect with your vet for their input first!

 Brush Up on Your Trail Etiquette